- Home

 Rubella

-Rubella (German measles) is a viral disease transmitted by droplets with mild symptoms such as mild fever, nasopharyngitis and postauricular lymph node enlargement.
+Rubella (German measles) is a viral disease transmitted by droplets with mild symptoms such as fever, nasopharyngitis and postauricular lymph node enlargement.
 Infection in the early stages of pregnancy can lead to miscarriage, stillbirth or malformation (congenital rubella syndrome).

 Mumps